aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/datamatrix-barcodes/_index.md

 <p align="center"><img src="datamatrixencodemodec40.png"></p>

 ## Layout Settings
-To set the required layout for *Data Matrix* barcodes, it is necessary to use [*Rows*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/datamatrixparameters/properties/rows) and [*Columns*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/datamatrixparameters/properties/columns) properties of class [*DataMatrixParameters*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/datamatrixparameters).
+To set the required layout for *DataMatrix* barcodes, it is necessary to use [*Rows*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/datamatrixparameters/properties/rows) and [*Columns*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/datamatrixparameters/properties/columns) properties of class [*DataMatrixParameters*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/datamatrixparameters).
 If they are not initialized, the library sets an optimal layout according to the size of data to be encoded.
 Barcode layout settings differ for *ECC 000-140* and *ECC 200*.
 Customizing the number of rows and columns is supported only for *ECC 200*; for *ECC 00-140*, the barcode layout is defined automatically.
 The *ECC 200* standard implies that barcodes have even numbers of rows and columns; namely, the following layout options are available: 10 x 10; 144 x 144; 8 x 18; 16 x 48.

 |<p align="center">Layout Settings</p>|<p align="center">22 Rows and 22 Columns</p>|<p align="center">12 Rows and 36 Columns</p>|
 | :-: | :-: | :-: |